Christou Antonios

 Antonios I. Christou studied Psychology at the University of Ioannina and, with a scholarship from the State Scholarships Foundation (IKY), pursued postgraduate studies in Special Education and completed his doctoral dissertation in Child Neurocognitive Development at the University of Birmingham (United Kingdom).
 Following the completion of his PhD, he undertook two cycles of postdoctoral research in the United Kingdom and Cyprus.

 He has taught at distinguished universities abroad as a permanent and visiting faculty member, including the University of Birmingham, De Montfort University, the Open University, and the University of Cyprus.
 Since 2022, he has been serving at the University of Thessaly, where he combines teaching, research, and administrative responsibilities.
-He is Director of Program Development of the joint Master’s program “Joint Executive Masters in Global Disability Leadership and Systems Transformation” in collaboration with Georgetown University (USA).
+He is Director of Program Development of the joint Master’s program “Joint Executive Masters in Global Leadership in Disability and Systems Transformation” in collaboration with Georgetown University (USA).
 His academic career has been supported by research funding exceeding €2 million as principal investigator and project team member, from organizations such as the Wellcome Trust (UK), the Cyprus Research and Innovation Foundation, and the Recovery and Resilience Facility.

-He has published numerous scientific papers, presented at international conferences and published in leading journals of the American Psychological Association (APA), Nature, Frontiers, and with Cambridge University Press.
+He has published numerous scientific papers, presented at international conferences and published in leading journals of the American Psychological Association (APA), NatureFrontiers, and with Cambridge University Press.

 Research interests